mongodb/docs/source/includes/nav/list-project-settings.rst

-In |service|, go to the :guilabel:`Project Settings` page for your project.
+In |service|, go to the :guilabel:`Project Settings` page.

 a.
-If it is not already displayed, select the organization that contains your desired project from the |ui-org-menu| in the navigation bar.
+If it's not already displayed, select the organization that contains your desired project from the |ui-org-menu| in the navigation bar.

 #.
-If it is not already displayed, select your desired project
+If it's not already displayed, select your desired project
    from the :guilabel:`Projects` menu in the navigation bar.

 #.
 Next to the :guilabel:`Projects` menu, expand the